 But in this article, I want to cover what I consider to be the top 3 factors that influence the speed at which a new comedian can progress.

 The information in this article assumes that you already have all the natural comedy talent you need.

 I say that because there are those who do not have natural comedy talent and are under the false impression that they can somehow learn to “write” their way to having comedy talent they don't already have.

 The top 3 factors I am going to identify apply to any new comedian, whether they make the decision to invest in the Killer Stand-up Online Course or not.

 With that said, let’s move to the first factor…

 Capitalizing On Your Natural Comedy Talent

-Most new comedians leave most of their comedy talent at home when they start performing.
+Most new comedians leave most, if not all of their comedy talent at home when they start performing.

 Most comedians are under the false impression that they can simply “write” comedy material on paper and when they recite it on stage, it should get the big laughs.

 The problem with that is this: